Deferred Action for Childhood Arrivals (DACA)

 Twenty states and the District of Columbia offer in-state tuition to undocumented students.
 This infographic shows states that allow immigrant youth access to affordable and quality higher education.
 See whether DACA termination affects immigrants’ ability to attend or afford college in your state.

-This bilingual (English/Spanish) screening tool can help legal workers assess whether a DACA recipient is eligible to request renewal before October 5, 2017.
+This bilingual (English/Spanish) screening tool can help legal services providers assess whether a DACA recipient is eligible to request renewal before Oct.
+5, 2017.

 The Trump Administration has announced an end to Deferred Action for Childhood Arrivals (DACA).
 This webinar explores what we know about the policy so far and how it affects your clients.
 Under the new policy, current DACA recipients will maintain deferred action and employment authorization until their current grants expire

 The Trump administration announced Sept.
 5, 2017 that it is ending Deferred Action for Childhood Arrivals, or DACA.
 DACA provides temporary protection from deportation and work authorization for certain young people who were brought to the U.S. as children.

 Use these fliers to alert Dreamers to the fact that they need to seek legal assistance.
 Includes a customizable box that you can add your program’s information to.

 This practice advisory, written for legal service providers, explains what the end of DACA means for your clients.
 It includes current practice tips and will be updated as we learn more.